warhog/fpvlaptracker-app/README.md

 informations about the fpvlaptracker project can be found [here](https://github.com/warhog/fpvlaptracker).

 # download
-the application is found in the google play store (TODO links).
+the application is found in the google play store (https://play.google.com/store/apps/details?id=de.warhog.fpvlaptracker).

 currently there is no ios application available due to the lack of an iphone/mac.